 TEMPUR-Cloud Cooling Pro

-- Removable Cover: High stretch performance panel cover that’s made up of 90% polyester and 10% elastane
+- It has a removable stretch performance panel cover that’s made up of 90% polyester and 10% elastane.

 Learn more about this TEMPUR-Pedic pillow and others in our ultimate list.

 The TEMPUR-Cloud Cooling Pro encompasses height, support, and coolness and is excellent for larger body types with its two height profiles.